jjaxxajj/FCC-Tic-Tac-Toe/README.md

 ## FCC: Tic-Tac-Toe Game
 ### [Advanced Front End Development Project]

+A working sample can be found on CodePen by clicking [here](https://codepen.io/jjaxx/pen/qVavXJ)!
 -----
 ## To-do/Known bugs
 * ~~Allow user to pick X or O~~